-By tracking 350 million unique devices across the region, and using 20,000 monthly active apps per market, we capture a vast pool of anonymous mobile-first data.
+By tracking 375 million unique devices across the region using 400,000 unique apps and 28 ad exchanges, we capture a vast pool of anonymous mobile-first data.

 This data covers over 200 attributes including information on telco providers, devices, operating systems, apps, and location information.
 These form our proprietary Data Management Platform, XACT.

 AUDIENCE EXPLORER | A PROPRIETARY PERSONA-BUILDING TOOL BUILT OFF OUR DMP